redbooth/gockerize/README.md

 however, vendored dependencies should be preferred as they ensure repeatable build.

-gockerize uses Go 1.5.3 and enables [GOVENDOREXPERIMENT](https://docs.google.com/document/d/1Bz5-UB7g2uPBdOx-rw5t9MxJwkfpx90cqG9AFL0JAYo).
+By default, gockerize uses Go 1.5.3 and enables [GOVENDOREXPERIMENT](https://docs.google.com/document/d/1Bz5-UB7g2uPBdOx-rw5t9MxJwkfpx90cqG9AFL0JAYo).
+However, it is possible to use any desired version of Go by setting the `GOVERSION` environment variable appropriately, for instance `GOVERSION=1.9.2` to build with Go 1.9.2

 Patching standard lib
 ---------------------